inkyusa/raisim/README.md

 # 3. Setup Tensorflow 1.xx and build submodules

-After cloning all repos, all you need to do is (w/o source below, you can't update environmental variables such as LD_LIBRARY_PATH)
+After cloning all repos, all you need to do is

-## If you are using Ubuntu 18.04 and haven't installed tensorflow 1.xx, then
+### if you are using Ubuntu 18.04 and haven't installed tensorflow 1.xx, then

 ```
 $cd raisim